V-bhoy/Unit-4/basic/static/README.md

-This is a simple static webpage containing unordered list created using a seperate component and then importing it.
+This is a simple static webpage containing unordered list created using a seperate functional component and then rendering it to the root node.